What is addressability?

-With this unique identifier provided, publishers can begin building a picture of their audience underpinned by behavioural and demographic data.
+With this unique identifier provided, publishers can begin building a picture of their audience underpinned by behavioral and demographic data.
 This addressable known audience can then be made available to advertisers to power people-based marketing campaigns.

 For advertisers to take full advantage of these new addressable audiences, they too need to build up their first-party data assets.
-We are already seeing an increased focus on collecting transactional data and tying this data to a user account, and persuading prospective customers to sign-up for newsletters and offers.
+We are already seeing an increased focus on collecting transactional data and tying this data to a user account and persuading prospective customers to sign-up for newsletters and offers.

-This unique approach enables media owners to make their addressable audience available for brands to analyse and measure overlap between their customers and the known audience data.
+This unique approach enables media owners to make their addressable audience available for brands to analyze and measure overlap between their customers and the known audience data.
 Audience affinity and potential reach can then be accurately measured.

-Importantly, InfoSum utilises cutting-edge differential privacy techniques that ensure no individual in either the brand’s or media owner’s data is ever identified.
+Importantly, InfoSum utilizes cutting-edge differential privacy techniques that ensure no individual in either the brand’s or media owner’s data is ever identified.
 All results of the analysis are provided at an aggregate statistical level, where various differential privacy techniques have been applied to ensure individuals can not be singled out through analysis.